smurfix/asynctelnet/DESIGN.rst

 ====

 - xon/xoff is unimplemented, see
-  telnetlib3.stream_writer.TelnetWriter.handle_xon and handle_xoff.
+  asynctelnet.stream_writer.TelnetWriter.handle_xon and handle_xoff.

-- After long-running (~2mo) job of telnetlib3 server on public IP, we ran out of memory ! write test verifying garbage collects!
+- After long-running (~2mo) job of asynctelnet server on public IP, we ran out of memory ! write test verifying garbage collects!

 - TelnetReader has no need for declaring server/client=True, it behaves the